afternoon/rolf/README.md

 Rolf
 ====

-- System monitoring and graphing tool like Munin or collectd.
+- Monitoring and graphing tool like Munin or collectd.
 - Written in Erlang.
 - Asynchronous data gathering.
 - Sample frequency down to 1 second, configured per plug-in.